Will Smith (comedian): Television

+Smith serves as showrunner and executive producer on Slow Horses, the Apple TV+ series based on the espionage novels by Mick Herron.
+Smith calls himself "a huge, huge Bond fan ...
+I'd love to write one", and describes Slow Horses as "the anti-Bond".
+The show films in the UK and stars Gary Oldman, Jonathan Pryce, Kristin Scott Thomas and Jack Lowden.
+The series, which premiered on Apple TV+ on 1 April 2022, won Smith the USC Scripter Award two years running, for best episodic adaptation of a printed work in 2023, and again in 2024.
+Smith was also nominated in the writer: drama category in the 2023 and 2025 Royal Television Society Programme Awards, and for best long form TV drama in the 2023 Writers' Guild of Great Britain awards.
+Smith won the 2024 Emmy award for 'Outstanding Writing for A Drama Series' for Season's 3's episode "Negotiating With Tigers".
+Accepting the award, Smith referenced the Chris Rock–Will Smith slapping incident of the 2022 Oscars, saying "First of all, relax.
+Despite my name, I come in peace."

-Smith is involved with both British and American political satire.
-He is a writer and one of the executive producers on HBO's Emmy-winning sitcom Veep, starring Julia Louis-Dreyfus.
+Smith has been involved with both British and American political satire.
+He was a writer and one of the executive producers on HBO's Emmy-winning sitcom Veep, starring Julia Louis-Dreyfus.
 He wrote or co-wrote the Veep episodes: Chung (Season 1); Midterms, Running (Season 2); Some New Beginnings, Fishing (Season 3); Storms and Pancakes, Testimony (Season 4); Thanksgiving, C**tgate (Season 5).
 Smith also wrote on the BAFTA-winning BBC political comedy The Thick of It.
 He was the only writer on the programme who acted in it – as MP Peter Mannion's inept adviser, The Lord of the Rings-obsessive Phil Smith.
 He also has a cameo role in the closing credits of In the Loop, the Anglo-American film spin-off.

-He is an executive producer on HBO sitcom Avenue 5.
-Other writing credits include sitcoms Damned and Back (TV series), both airing on Channel 4.
+He served as executive producer on HBO sitcom Avenue 5.
+Other writing credits include sitcoms Damned and Back, both airing on Channel 4.
 With Armando Iannucci and Roger Drew he devised BBC future comedy Time Trumpet, six episodes that screened in 2006.
 In 2018 he was reported to be working on co-writing a television series of Scarfolk.

-In December 2020 he was reported to be working on the television adaptation of espionage novel Slow Horses, filming in the UK and starring Gary Oldman.